 Mettrum does not admit any liability, wrongdoing or fault in this matter, and none of the allegations against Mettrum have been proven.
 The agreement to settle this matter does not imply any such liability, wrongdoing or fault on the part of Mettrum, and Mettrum expressly denies all such liability, wrongdoing and fault.

-If this settlement is approved, Class Members will not have to make an application to receive compensation.
+Class Members do not have to make an application to receive compensation.
 Compensation payments will be calculated based on a review of Mettrum’s records.
-If the settlement is approved, Class Members will receive a letter or letters explaining the calculation of their entitlement to compensation for each stage and a corresponding cheque.
+Class Members will receive a letter or letters explaining the calculation of their entitlement to compensation for each stage and a corresponding cheque.

 The compensation paid to Class Members will be paid from the amount of money remaining after deducting the Court-approved legal fees and disbursements (including taxes) as well as the costs of administering and distributing the money to Class Members, from the $6.95 million.
 The money to be distributed to the Class Members will reimburse them for some or all of the purchase price paid for any Recalled Products they ordered.
 The distribution aims to return: